jason-ash/jtash/src/posts/20190405-riddler-gift-cards.md

 $$\text{Expected Value} = \sum_{k=0}^n k\times{\binom{2n-k}{n}\left(\frac{1}{2}\right)^{2n-k}}$$

-Using a bit of mathematical horsepower from <a href="https://www.wolframalpha.com/input/?i=%5Csum_%7Bk%3D0%7D%5En+k%5Ctimes%7B%5Cbinom%7B2n-k%7D%7Bn%7D%5Cleft(%5Cfrac%7B1%7D%7B2%7D%5Cright)%5E%7B2n-k%7D%7D" target="_blank">WolframAlpha</a>, we can simplify this expression to:
+Using a bit of mathematical horsepower from <a href="https://www.wolframalpha.com/input/?i=%5Csum_%7Bk%3D0%7D%5En+k%5Ctimes%7B%5Cbinom%7B2n-k%7D%7Bn%7D%5Cleft(%5Cfrac%7B1%7D%7B2%7D%5Cright)%5E%7B2n-k%7D%7D">WolframAlpha</a>, we can simplify this expression to:

 $$4^{-n}(2n + 1)\binom{2n}{n}-1$$

 **When we substitute $n=50$, we calculate an expected value of $\approx7.0385$.
 This means that when either card runs out, we expect roughly 7 drinks to be available on the other card.**

 We were also asked about the probability that there were _any_ drinks available on the other card when the first card expires.
 We can answer this by taking the complement of the probability that both cards end with zero drinks.
-For this, we use values of $n=50$ and $k=0$, and subtract the value from 1, which <a href="https://www.wolframalpha.com/input/?i=(100+choose+50)+%2F+2%5E100" target="_blank">gives us</a> **roughly 92% odds**.
+For this, we use values of $n=50$ and $k=0$, and subtract the value from 1, which <a href="https://www.wolframalpha.com/input/?i=(100+choose+50)+%2F+2%5E100">gives us</a> **roughly 92% odds**.

 # Simulated Solution